anmolsarma/anmolsarma.in/content/post/books-2018.md

 ### The Ministry of Utmost Happiness by Arundhati Roy

 A somewhat underwhelming comeback novel from Arundhati Roy after a gap of more than two decades.
 The sprawling plot line is unfolded mostly by telling and not by showing.
 And while Roy can effortlessly make the reader look where she wants, it's not entirely clear as to what she wants us to see.
 In the hands of a lesser writer, such faults would have spelt doom but in Roy more than redeems the novel with her masterful prose.
 However, the perspective in some places is confusing and politics are inserted into the narrative with all the subtlety of a sledgehammer.
 While it's no *God of Small Things*, it makes for a decent read.
+Would recommend.

 ### Factfulness by  Hans Rosling, Ola Rosling and Anna Rosling Rönnlund